tdwilson0501/simple-python-database-viewer/README.md

-# simple-python-database-viewer
+# simple-python-database-viewer-PyQt5
-Simple python database/SQLite viewer
+Simple python database/SQLite viewer with a PyQt5 interface